Hey there, autumn enthusiasts! And welcome to my Fall Bucket List: 100 fun things to do this fall! (2023 edition)

-Invite your guests and bring them either an appetizer, a main dish (like chili), a side, or a dessert.
+Invite your guests and bring them an appetizer, a main dish (like chili), a side, or a dessert.

-I also ask our guests to wear their favorite team colors, and sometimes we do a football pool to make the day extra fun.
+I also ask our guests to wear their favorite team colors, and sometimes, we do a football pool to make the day extra fun.

 41. Buy your Christmas cards.

-42. Have Family Pictures taken
+42. Have a Family Christmas card photo taken

 Fall is the best time to have family photos taken!
 The weather is cool and crisp, the leaves are beautiful, and the light is golden.